saifs1315/Data-Science-Portfolio/README.md

 # Portfolio

-I am Saif Syed, a technology enthusiast pursuing my Master's in Management of Information Systems and Digital Innovation at Warwick Business School.
-As a Digital Transformation Consultant with over 5 years of experience, I've worked in fast-paced, agile environments, developing a keen intuition for web applications.
-My role has involved analyzing complex business requirements and conducting thorough quality assurance, helping organizations deliver superior products to their clients.
-This combination of technical skills and business acumen allows me to bridge the gap between technology and business needs.
 This is a Repository containing a portfolio of data science projects completed by me for self learning and hobby purposes.
 I have used Jupiter Notebooks and Python for these projects.

 List of Contents: